Skip links

 To put it another way, domestic violence is a willful use of force against a person you have a domestic relationship with, spouse, girlfriend, parent, etc. Furthermore, domestic violence cannot be an accident.
 It must be an intentional touching of another party.
 While the other person doesn’t have to be injured for a battery to occur, it must be proven that the contact was both intentional and offensive.

 At the Spartacus Law Firm, we achieve the maximum results possible for our clients, while striving to meet their personal needs throughout this time of turmoil.
-If you are facing domestic violence charges in Nevada, please contact our Las Vegas domestic violence lawyer for a free consultation.
+If you are facing domestic violence charges in Nevada, please contact our Las Vegas domestic violence lawyer for a consultation.

 The Immediate Steps to Take After a Domestic Violence Arrest